• Skip to primary navigation

 Browned salmon loaf on a platter.

 First, I figured that the vegetables were chopped too coarsely.
-To fix that is easy…just chop them up smaller.
+To fix that is easy…chop them up smaller.

 Then, I read that having a little more oil in the mixture helps to hold the meat together.
 I used 2 tablespoons of butter to sauté and soften the vegetables.

-The softened vegetables insured that they would mix in well with the salmon and subsequently, cut easily.
+The softened vegetables ensured that they would mix in well with the salmon and subsequently, cut easily.

 Slices of salmon loaf with dill sauce.